 - If kitty is playful and has a favorite toy that makes noise, take this toy outside and start playing with it.
 This may lure your curious playful kitty back by its sound.
 (Yes, this has worked!)

-- Check with local veterinarians.
+- Check with local and emergency veterinarians (if microchipped, you can skip this).
 Injured pets may have been taken there.
 Leave your name and phone numbers with the vet in case the cat is brought there.